 Groundwater samples should initially be obtained from newly installed alluvial monitoring wells between ten (10) and thirty (30) days after completion of well development.
 Groundwater samples should initially be obtained from newly installed intermediate zone and regional aquifer monitoring wells between ten (10) and sixty (60) days after completion of well development.
-Groundwater monitoring and sampling should be conducted at an interval agreed to by NMED and DOE after the initial sampling event.
-All monitoring wells within a watershed or area-specific monitoring group should be conducted in accordance with an NMED-approved groundwater monitoring work plan, if applicable.
+Groundwater monitoring and sampling should be conducted at an interval agreed to by the NMED and DOE after the initial sampling event.
+All monitoring wells within a watershed or at each specific site or sites or the number of wells otherwise specified in a NMED approved groundwater monitoring work plan should be sampled within twenty one (21) days of the start of the groundwater sampling event.
+DOE should sample all saturated zones screened to allow entry of groundwater into each monitoring well during each sampling event (or as otherwise specified in a NMED approved groundwater monitoring work plan).
 Groundwater samples should be collected from all saturated zones, where possible, within exploratory borings not intended to be completed as monitoring wells prior to abandonment of the borings.